bulletmark/edir/README.md

 You can also set `EDIR_EDITOR` explicitly to an editor + arguments string if you want `edir` to call your editor with specific arguments.

-## Command Default Arguments
+## Command Default Options

-You can add default arguments to a personal configuration file `~/.config/edir-flags.conf`.
-If that file exists then each line of arguments will be concatenated and automatically prepended to your `edir` command line arguments.
+You can add default options to a personal configuration file `~/.config/edir-flags.conf`.
+If that file exists then each line of options will be concatenated and automatically prepended to your `edir` command line arguments.
 Comments in the file (i.e. starting with a `#`) are ignored.
-Type `edir -h` to see all supported arguments.
+Type `edir -h` to see all supported options.

 The options `--all`, `--recurse`, `--quiet`, `--no-git`, `--trash`, `--suffix`, `--no-color`, `--group-dirs-first/last`, `--trash-program`